hongkailiu/svt-case-doc/learn/node_tuning_operator.md

 32768

 ### So the parameter is NOT working either.

+$ oc rsh tuned-<hash>
+sh-4.2# tuned --version
+tuned 2.9.0
+### we will have to wait until 2.10.0 is used in the centos pod

 ### changed the value of `net.netfilter.nf_conntrack_max`
 $ oc edit tuned default